mario-cossio/Lucidarios/README.md

 **<em>Scripts</em>**

-This subfolder contains some useful scripts for BBEdit and Mac Terminal, and the Normalization Criteria developed for the <em>collatio</em> of semipaleographic transcriptions of medieval Spanish texts.
+This subfolder contains some useful scripts for BBEdit, Mac Terminal and R, as well as a set of normalization criteria developed for the <em>collatio</em> of semipaleographic transcriptions of medieval Spanish texts.

 <p align="right">MCO</p>